axiom-data-science/project-s2s-sea-ice-guidance/README.md

 ### Models

 `station-models` contains the `prophet` models trained for each station which can be loaded and used for predictions.
-Skill scores for each station are saved in text files on a per station basis.
+Skill scores for each station are saved in text files on a per station basis and a summary table of model RMSE is available in `data/station-skill.txt`.